Halium/docs/porting-parts/debug-android-userspace.md

-## Debugging Android userspace
+## Debugging the Android userspace

-Debuggin of the Android userspace
+Debugging the Android userspace

 #### Logcat